 5. Intensity matters: More repetitions in a shorter time are necessary for creating new connections in the brain.

-6. Time matters: Neuroplasticity is a process rather than a single event, with windows of opportunity opening for different skills at different times.
+6. Time matters: Neuroplasticity is a process not a single event.
+You can learn to create different skills at different times.
 In rehabilitation, starting earlier is usually better than starting later.

 7. Practice what’s important: To change the brain, the skill we’re practicing must have some meaning, relevance, or importance to us.